Running is a great way to stay fit, but you want to make sure your running gait won’t cause potential injury.

-An Isofit system adapts to the shape and motion of your foot.
+As we mentioned, the FORMFIT design in the upper aims to adapt to the shape and motion of your foot.
 Engineered mesh keeps the shoe cool and dry, although it will likely let in some water if you’re running during a rainstorm.
-With a Triflex Outsold design to help distribute force, this shoe helps prevent injuries related to underpronation.
+A flexible outsole helps distribute force, great for underpronators.

 - Designed specifically for underpronators

 - PWRRUN foam returns energy, is flexible and lightweight, and well cushioned